Fairwater, Double Bay: Fairfax family ownership

 The Fairfax family ownership of Fairwater commenced in late 1900 with the assignment of the leasehold of 2 acres and 13 perches to James Oswald Fairfax.
 The purchase price of the leasehold title was A£5,350.
-James Oswald Fairfax (1863–1928) was the third son of the proprietor of The Sydney Morning Herald, Sir James Reading Fairfax (1834–1919), and grandson of the founder of that newspaper – John Fairfax (1804–1877).
+James Oswald Fairfax (1863–1928) was the third son of the proprietor of the Sydney Morning Herald, Sir James Reading Fairfax (1834–1919), and grandson of the founder of that newspaper – John Fairfax (1804–1877).
 In March 1909 J. O. Fairfax bought out the leasehold title to the 2 acres 13 perches from the Cooper family.
 Following the acquisition of freehold title Fairfax engaged the Sydney architect John Williamson Manson of Manson and Pickering to further remodel the Hunt house, with alterations being undertaken sometime after 1910.
 Manson (c.
-1863-1922) was Scottish born and trained in Glasgow in the office of Alexander "Greek" Thomson (1817–1875).
+1863-1922) was Scottish born and trained in Glasgow in the office of Alexander Thomson (1817–1875).
 He arrived in Sydney in the mid-1880s.
 George A. Taylor's (the publisher of Building) obituary of Manson stated that "he was one of the greatest architects of our time".

 After the death of Sir James Oswald Fairfax in 1928, the title to the property was transferred in 1930 to his widow, Lady (Mabel Alice Emmeline) Fairfax (1871–1965), son, Warwick Oswald Fairfax (1901–1987), and brother and power of attorney, Geoffrey Evan Fairfax (1861–1930).
 Following the death of Lady Fairfax in 1965, the title to the property was transferred to Warwick Oswald Fairfax in August 1966.
 Warwick and his family moved permanently into Fairwater in late 1968.
-Warwick Oswald Fairfax (1901–1987) joined staff of The Sydney Morning Herald in 1927, and was appointed director in 1927.
+Warwick Oswald Fairfax (1901–1987) joined staff of the Sydney Morning Herald in 1927, and was appointed director in 1927.
 Following the death of his father in 1928, Warwick was appointed managing director and chairman of directors in 1930.
-Following the incorporation of John Fairfax Ltd. in 1956 he was appointed chairman, a position he retained until 1977.
+Following the incorporation of John Fairfax Limited. in 1956 he was appointed chairman, a position he retained until 1977.
 He was knighted in 1967.